dubssieg/pancat/README.md

                         and one for nodes in range 2001-inf bp).
 ```

 When using this command, please only work with graphs with under 10k nodes.
-To do so, you may flatten the graph or extract subgraphs (using for instance **pangraphs neighborhood** or **pangraphs isolate**).
+To do so, you may flatten the graph or extract subgraphs (using for instance **pancat neighborhood** or **pancat isolate**).

 The `-b`/`--boundaries` option lets you choose size classes to differentiate.
 They will have a different color, and their number will be computed separately.